What is HTML <template> Tag?

 FAQs About HTML <template> Tag

-Q1: What is the purpose of the HTML <template> tag?
+What is the purpose of the HTML template tag?

-A: The <template> tag is used to define reusable content that is not rendered until it is called or manipulated using JavaScript.
+The HTML template tag is used to store HTML code that remains hidden until it is activated or displayed using JavaScript.

-Q3: Can I style the content inside a <template> tag?
+Can I display the content of a template without JavaScript?

-A: The <template> tag does not have specific attributes but supports global attributes like id, class, and style to help identify and manage it.
+It does not have unique attributes of its own, but you can use global ones like id, class, and style for identification and styling.